ChristopherSalam/blog/_posts/2015-11-07-binary-search.md

   while(currentNode){
     if(val < currentNode.value){
         if(!currentNode.left){
+          //(exit step) then
+          //changes the null at location
+          //we need to the value.
           currentNode.left = newNode;
             break;
         } else {
+          //Find the node we need
           currentNode = currentNode.left;
         }
     } else {
       if(!currentNode.right){
+        //(other exit step)
         currentNode.right = newNode;
         break;
       } else {
+        //Find the node we need
         currentNode = currentNode.right;
       }
     }